 All emotional support animals (ESAs) must be approved by the Office of Accessibility & Disability Resources and registered with the Office of Residential Life.
 For more information about the approval process, please contact the Accessibility & Disability Resources Coordinator at disabilityservices@rsu.edu or call 918-343-6828.
-An ESA is not allowed in a residential building unless previously approved.
+An ESA is not allowed in a residential building unless officially approved by both the Office of Accessibility & Disability Resources and the Office of Residential Life.